Dart Explorer

-MV Devonair Belle was the original name of the MV Dart Explorer, which is a twin-screw passenger catamaran, operating on the River Dart in South Devon, UK, mainly on the circular harbour cruise route from Dartmouth, for Dart Pleasure Craft Ltd.
+Dart Explorer, formerly Devonair Belle, is a twin-screw passenger catamaran, operating on the River Dart in South Devon, England, mainly on the circular harbour cruise route from Dartmouth, for River Link.

 Design

 Dart Explorer is a steel-hulled catamaran.
 There is no passenger accommodation in the hulls.
 The main deck, immediately above the hulls, has open passenger decks forward and aft of a large, fully enclosed and heated saloon.
 The upper deck, accessed by a stairway from the aft open deck, contains the wheelhouse forward, which is attached to a small passenger shelter.
 The remainder of the upper deck is open passenger space, and there are two slim funnels towards the stern.
 The saloon has fixed booth seating along each side, with a dance floor with removable chairs and tables in the center.
 At the aft end of the saloon are a bar and toilets.
 Unlike many passenger catamarans, Dart Explorer is not a high-speed craft, instead using her wide beam for improved passenger facilities.